Beaumont Transit: History

+In 2019, Pass Transit was split into two transit systems.
+Becoming Beaumont Transit, and Banning Connect after disagreements between the city of Banning and city of Beaumont.

+Routes

+Fixed-Route

 Beaumont Transit a total of eight routes.
 On weekdays, there are two fixed-route local services, three commuter express routes, and two school-day only routes.
 On weekends there is one local fixed-route service and one commuter express route.
 No service is provided on Sunday.